-Several challenges can hinder the successful deployment of an IoT system and its connected devices, including security, interoperability, power/processing capabilities, scalability and availability.
-Many of these can be addressed with IoT device management either by adopting standard protocols or using services offered by a vendor.
+Several challenges can hinder the successful deployment of an IoT system and its connected devices, including security, interoperability, power and processing capabilities, scalability and availability.
+Many of these problems can be addressed with IoT device management, either by adopting standard protocols or using services offered by a vendor.

-Available standardized device management protocols include the Open Mobile Alliance's Device Management and Lightweight Machine-to-Machine.
+Some examples of standardized device management protocols include the Open Mobile Alliance device management and Lightweight Machine to Machine.

-IoT device management services and software are also available from vendors, including Amazon, Microsoft, Google, IBM, GE and many others.
+IoT device management services and software are also available from vendors, including Amazon, General Electric, Google, IBM and Microsoft.

 IoT device connectivity and networking

 The networking, communication and connectivity protocols used with internet-enabled devices largely depend on the specific IoT application deployed.
-Just as there are many different IoT applications, there are many different connectivity and communication options.
+Just as there are many different IoT applications, there are many different connectivity and communication options, including the following:

-Each option has its tradeoffs in terms of power consumption, range and bandwidth, all of which must be considered when choosing connected devices and protocols for an IoT application.
+Connectivity options have tradeoffs in terms of power consumption, range and bandwidth, all of which must be considered when choosing connected devices and protocols for an IoT application.
 These options range from high range, power consumption and bandwidth to low range, power consumption and bandwidth to high range, but low power consumption and bandwidth.

 In most cases, IoT devices connect to an IoT gateway or another edge device where data can either be analyzed locally or sent to the cloud for analysis.
-Some devices have integrated data processing capabilities that minimized the amount of data that must be sent to the cloud or to the data center.
-This type of processing often uses machine learning capabilities that are integrated into the device, and is becoming increasingly popular as IoT devices create more and more data.
+Some devices have integrated data processing capabilities that minimize the amount of data that must be sent to the cloud or to the data center.
+This type of processing, which often uses machine learning capabilities that are integrated into the device, is becoming increasingly popular as IoT devices create more data.